ErinPhillips/erinphillips/README.md

 - BS CS Student @ The College of Charleston
 - Treasurer of Women in Computing @ CofC
-- Searching for internship or reasearch opportunites
+- Searching for internship or research opportunites
 </br></br>

 <b><em>Working on:</b></em>